 Your small business may not need all that space in the office or warehouse.
 Consider leasing those spaces to other businesses.
 This allows you to generate rental income and inject more cash into your operations.
 You can also invest in residential rental property.
 This may be outside your niche, but it can still make you money while you focus on growing your small business.

 Diversification in investing is a proven strategy that many big and small businesses have done.
 Follow this approach to generate extra profits and boost cash flow.
-If you need assistance with updating your accounting books because of your investments, we at Robookkeeper can provide you with affordable outsourced bookkeeping services.
-We have a team of experienced freelance bookkeepers managed in partnership with D&V Philippines.
+If you need assistance with updating your accounting books because of your investments, we at Robookkeeper can provide you with first-rate outsourced bookkeeping services.
+We have a team of experienced and reliable virtual bookkeepers that get the job done.